Station Rd Replacements

 And finally, the column is vertical!

-I then realised that I hadn't got any pictures of a column being wired up, so the following few pictures show how it is done in a modern column:
+I then realised that I hadn't taken any pictures of a column being wired up, so the following few pictures show how this is undertaken in a modern column:

 The lantern's live cable is then fitted.